 You have the right to identify however you want, and you also have the right to express your identity however you see fit.
 It sucks that we, as a community, have to constantly fight for our rights – so being open and visible about your trans identity is a form of activism.
 Whether that involves loving your trans body regardless of what stage you are at in your transition, or putting patches and pins on a denim jacket – you count as an activist in my book.
 Hell, this could even include simply having some Pride flags in your room.

 Furthermore, please remember to lift those up who are not as fortunate as you – so to use myself as an example, I’m a white, somewhat masculine enby person, so I get white privilege, and I also greatly benefit from the representation from the media.
-But that doesn’t apply to POC enby people (especially transfeminine people of colour).
+But that doesn’t apply to POC enby people (especially transfeminine people of color).

 I also loved seeing all the positive posts on trans day of visibility, and this gave me hope that the trans community is capable to radically love themselves – and with hashtags on Twitter like #bodyposiLGBTQ is also a way that you can choose to love yourself and your LGBTQ+ identity, which is crucial and radical because body positivity is important regardless of your identity.

-But at the end of the day, it is a personal choice, and you have right to choose what to do with your trans experience.
+But at the end of the day, it is a personal choice, and you have the right to choose what to do with your trans experience.
 But it still stands that Trans rights are human rights.
 We will not be defined out of existence.
 So to all of my trans siblings, I see you, but do you?